sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 ![Neofetched stats for Puppy Linux install](/img/thinkpad/neofetch.jpg)

+## Some things that did NOT come with Puppy Linux

+While Puppy comes with a nice suite of GUI software (more on this below), I was a little surprised that I couldn't run `apt` to update or install new software (despite choosing what I figure was an Ubuntu base when I downloaded the iso file).
+I also didn't have `git`, and didn't really want to try to figure out how to get it working.
+I wasn't too bummed about these limitations, since this was never going to be a machine for development for me.
+But I thought I'd note it here.

 ## Purpose and goals for our cute lil machine

 Once I had learned more about the machine and how it felt with Linux on it, I could think more concretely about what I might use if for.